 The FMCSA meeting is scheduled to be held on May 9, 2017, from 09:30 a.m. to 01:30 p.m.
 (EDT) at the U.S. Department of Transportation in Washington, D.C.

 The ELD rule is all set to come into effect from December 18, 2017.
-Eligible motor carriers are required to install FMCSA-certified electronic logging devices before December 18, 2017, in order to be fully compliant.
+Eligible motor carriers are required to install FMCSA-registered electronic logging devices before December 18, 2017, in order to be fully compliant.

 What It Means for the Upcoming ELD Mandate